-This is a copy of our highly popular guest room, specifically for the week of Carnaval and also for the World Cup in June and July of 2014.
-We rent for the entire week, 1300 reais, for up to two people.
+This is a copy of our highly popular guest room, specifically for the week of Carnaval and also for the Olympics in August of 2016.

 Please refer to the other listing for better photos - professional Airbnb quality!!

 Our standard spiel: